-Private equity firms pool their money from Limited Partners (LPs), who tend to be pension funds, insurance companies, high net worth individuals, and endowments.
-The LPs invest in a private equity fund in order to employ a management group to seek out high yield investments on their behalf.
+Private equity firms pool their money from Limited Partners (LPs), who tend to be pension funds, insurance companies, high net-worth individuals, and endowments.
+The LPs invest in a private equity fund in order to employ a management group to seek out high-yield investments on their behalf.

-Unlike venture capital firms that make big early stage bets that they hope will have an enormous return when the company explodes with growth, a private equity firm bets a little less on speculative growth and a little more on demonstrated growth or opportunity.
+Unlike venture capital firms that make big early-stage bets that they hope will have an enormous return when the company explodes with growth, a private equity firm bets a little less on speculative growth and a little more on demonstrated growth or opportunity.

 The focus of the group is to purchase a company that they can either IPO, sell, or generate cash returns on.
-The private equity group is essentially betting on the fact that the asset it worth more in the future than it would be worth presently.
+The private equity group is essentially betting on the fact that the asset is worth more in the future than it would be worth presently.

-This may mean providing more operating cash, providing the owners with liquidity (buying the business from them) or potentially orchestrating a merger or acquisition that will generate more value.
+This may mean providing more operating cash, providing the owners with liquidity (buying the business from them), or potentially orchestrating a merger or acquisition that will generate more value.

 Working with a private equity fund

 There are all sorts of private equity funds, from those that do small deals at or below $5 million invested to those that manage multi-billion dollar deals.
 In each case, they are looking for existing assets that could be better positioned with outside capital.